jrjohn/aimodeling/ARCHITECTURE.md

 # Software Architecture

-This document describes the software architecture of the aimodel application.
+This document describes the software architecture of the arcana application.

 ## Overview